A journey through the forests of the world

 The city of Rome is unique in many ways, historical ruins, grandiose chapels, amazing food, all wrapped up in the richness of Italian culture.
 Despite this, Rome is still a city and when you need a break from the bustling streets but can’t get away, we recommend you escape to the Botanical Garden in Trastevere.

-The garden has been located behind the Corsini Palace since 1883 and is taken care of by the Department of Environmental Biology of the Sapienza University of Rome.
-The unique thing about this serene space is that it is not only a botanical garden, by also an archeological area.
-Situated on the Septimius Severus Baths, the location has been characterized with the presence architectural discoveries of considerable historical and artistic interest.
+The garden has been located behind the Corsini Palace, between the Trastevere district and Gianicolo Hill, since 1883 and is taken care of by the Department of Environmental Biology of the Sapienza University of Rome.
+The unique thing about this serene space is that it is not only a botanical garden, but also an archeological area.
+Situated on the Septimius Severus Baths, the location has been characterized with the presence of architectural discoveries of considerable historical and artistic interest.

 There are four greenhouses on the grounds, the Corsini Greenhouse, the Monumental Greenhouse, the French Greenhouse and the Tropical Greenhouse.
 Each site houses various plants that are not native to the Italian ecosystem like cacti from America and Africa and lush trees and flowering plants from the Amazon Rainforest.
 Although the greenhouses are primarily used for study, as a visitor you will feel like you have traveled to all the world’s most exotic conditions when you enter these miniature ecosystems.